 Holding on to a grudge or attempting to get even – There’s no time for it.
 The wasted energy of an unforgiving spirit slows you down from meaningful achievement.
 When people feel you are placing them in the proverbial corner because of something they did or didn’t do they become defensive, bitter, or checkout from trying again.
 Does this sound like a healthy plan for a team?
 I’ve learned over the years – leaders should be willing to go first in extending grace if they want to have a healthy team atmosphere.

-Worrying more than trusting by faith – The unknown brings doubt.
-And, leadership is full of it.
-There will rarely be a major decision where you a hundred percent certain it’s the right decision.
-When God appears silent as to the next course of action you have to go with your experience, your gut, and the wisdom of others.
+Worrying more than trusting by faith – Leadership is full of unknowns.
+There will rarely be a major decision where you are a hundred percent certain it’s the right decision.
+When God appears silent, as to the next course of action, you have to go with your experience, your gut, and the wisdom of others.
 Faith goes without seeing.
 Take your pick between worry or faith – but you can’t pick both.
 In my journey it seems many times God has given me freedom to move and it’s my own fear which keeps me from going forward.
 Peace often comes through obedience.

 Being stingy with your time, money or influence – The more you try to control what you hold in your hand – the stingier your heart becomes.
 Stingy hearts are burdened by unnecessary distractions.
 (The one who loved money is never satisfied with his wealth.
 Ecclesiastes 5:10) Why is this in a leadership post?
 Because leadership at it’s heart should be improving the lives of others – not just the leader’s life.
 The real success in leadership will ultimately be measured by how you blessed others with how you led.

 Having to do things “your way” – You got into the leadership position – most likely – because you knew how to do some things.
 But, this doesn’t mean you don’t have to depend on the input of others.
 When you limit the input of others you rob the team of expanded imagination and you discourage potential leaders from rising.
 Success flourishes in collaboration.